afvanwoudenberg/nabaztag/README.md

 Every event is accompanied with a second event called `nabaztag`.
 This can be used as a catch-all event to, for instance, enable logging to a google spreadsheet.
 It can also be used to find out the RFID IDs of Zstamps.

 ## API

-The server defines the following API calls.
+The server defines the following API:

 ### Text To Speech